daniel-stoneuk/material-about-library/README.md

 [![Release][101]][102] [![Apache License 2.0][103]][104]

 Makes it easy to create a beautiful about screen for your app.
-Generates an activity or fragment.
+Generates an `Activity` or `Fragment`.

 Idea from here: [Heinrich Reimer's open-source-library-request-manager][6]